-In our opinion, the financial statements give a true and fair view of the financial position of Dutch Venture Initiative S.A.
-SICAR as of 31 March 2017 and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union.
+In our opinion, the financial statements give a true and fair view of the financial position of Dutch Venture Initiative II S.A.
+SICAR as of 31 March 2017 and of its financial performance and its cash flows for the period from April 12, 2016 (date of incorporation) to March 31, 2017 in accordance with International Financial Reporting Standards as adopted by the European Union.